 Our STEM group meets weekly to enrich the curriculum in STEM subjects (Science, Technology, Engineering and Mathematics) to improve attainment, establish industry links and encourage students to continue their education in STEM subjects beyond Key Stage 4.
 The club hosts a regular supply of visitors to bring STEM subjects to life.

 Highfields also runs The Brilliant Club to give pupils with high potential the chance to work with PhD students and get practical university experience.
 Each year, around a dozen students from Highfields are chosen to take part in the project, which aims to widen access to top universities for outstanding pupils.

-Our Literacy Champions group enables students with a love of literature to expand on their writing skills outside of the classroom and analyse texts they have read, whilst a new school newspaper will be launched in the coming weeks, giving students the chance to source newsworthy content from around school, edit articles and design eye-catching pages under the guidance of a professional journalist.
+Our Literacy Champions group enables students with a love of literature to expand on their writing skills outside of the classroom and analyse texts they have read, whilst we also produce a termly school newspaper, called The H, which gives students the chance to source newsworthy content from around school, edit articles and design eye-catching pages under the guidance of a professional journalist.